jasminsc16/ElodieBot-An-Elegant-Financial-Banking-Chatbot-TriHeritage-Piedmont-Bank/README.md

 ## Workflow Process

-- Brainstorming general project ideas as a team and landing on a finance-themed chatbot
+- Brainstormed general project ideas as a team and landing on a finance-themed chatbot.
-- Determining that for chatbot development, the “Day 3 - Building an agent with LangGraph” notebook created by MarkMcD/Mark McDonald would be a strong reference
+- Determined that for chatbot development, the “Day 3 - Building an agent with LangGraph” notebook created by MarkMcD/Mark McDonald would be a strong reference.
-- Developed initial system instructions
+- Developed initial system instructions.
-- Brainstorming ideas for what a “live menu” would like for a financial chatbot
+- Brainstormed ideas for what a “live menu” would like for a financial chatbot.
-- Further provided details for initial system instructions to give the chatbot personality
+- Further provided details for initial system instructions to give the chatbot personality.
-- Decided on a name for the chatbot (“Elodie”) through etymology of names (Elodie is thought to mean “riches, wealth” using Gothic elements)
+- Decided on a name for the chatbot (“Elodie”) through etymology of names (Elodie is thought to mean “riches, wealth” using Gothic elements).
-- Finalized the live menu using Atlantic Union Bank information
+- Finalized the live menu using Atlantic Union Bank information.
-- Using Day 3 notebook as a reference, updated tools to be relevant to ElodieBot (instead of “orders” as with BaristaBot, the system will take “appointments”)
+- Using Day 3 notebook as a reference, updated tools to be relevant to ElodieBot (example: instead of “orders” as with BaristaBot, the system will take “appointments”).
-- Cleaned notebook of unnecessary information/test code
+- Cleaned notebook of unnecessary information/test code.
-- Researched and developed Gradio app demo to show how the chatbot would operate on a user interface (UI)
+- Researched and developed Gradio app demo to show how the chatbot would operate with a clean user interface (UI).
-- Clearly documented notebook to highlight the five distinct demonstrations of the chatbot along with the LangGraph-produced graph elements
+- Clearly documented notebook to highlight the five distinct demonstrations of the chatbot along with the LangGraph-produced graph elements.
-- Wrote introduction to the notebook with the clear use case/how GenAI solves the problem
+- Wrote introduction to the notebook with the clear use case/how GenAI solves the problem at hand.
-- Performed careful review of all code and documentation to ensure everything ran smoothly
+- Performed careful review of all code and documentation to ensure everything ran smoothly.

 *All work was completed using Kaggle and Google Colab, with Discord and Gmail being our main forms of communication.*